surajondev/awesome-web3.0/README.md

 ---

-This repository consists of collections of awesome resources to learn Web 3.0.
+This repository features impressive collections of resources to learn Web 3.0..

 - [Awesome Web 3.0](#awesome-web-30)
   - [Blockchain](#blockchain)